cgwire/kitsu/docs/review-weekly/README.md

 ![Playlist comment](../img/getting-started/playlist_comment_button.png)

-You now have access to the right panel, with all the history of the comments and status.
+You now have access to the right panel, which has a history of the comments and their status.

 You can see the drawing comment on the video (the red dot below the timeline).